 - Faxed or e-mailed responses are not accepted.

-Education Verification: Send the Verification of Medical Education form to the dean, administrator, or program director of your physician assistant training program.
+Education Verification: Send the Verification of Medical Education form to the dean, administrator, or program director of your acupuncture program.
 The form must be completed fully, showing dates of attendance, exact date of graduation and a statement about your educational performance.
-The Board will return all incomplete forms to the physician assistant program.
+The Board will return all incomplete forms to the acupuncture program.
 The Board will not accept verification of education if it is received prior to your graduation.
 An official of the program must sign the form.

 Employment Verification(s): Send the Verification of Health Related Employment form to an official at each place of employment where you practiced any health related profession (including non-clinical work) during the last five (5) years.
 The form must include complete beginning and ending dates of employment and an evaluation of overall performance.
 Verifications of employment/practice from where you are currently employed or practicing that are dated more than six (6) months prior to the receipt of your application to the Board must be re-submitted with a current verification.
 Only employment verifications for the past five (5) years are required unless you are advised otherwise by the Board.

-If you answer "YES" to any personal history question, please furnish details and request source documents as indicated here
+Personal History Questions: If you answer "YES" to any personal history question, please furnish details and request source documents as indicated here.

 The Board may require other documentation or explanatory statements.